-It’s creamy, buttery flavor requires only a few key ingredients: cauliflower, leeks, salt, garlic, and water.
-And no need for butter or dairy for that matter—it’s naturally dairy-free, grain-free, lactose-free, nut-free, and the list goes on.
+This soup has a creamy, buttery flavor requires only a few key ingredients: cauliflower, leeks, salt, garlic, and water.
+And no need for butter or dairy for that matter—it’s naturally dairy-free, grain-free, lactose-free, and nut-free.

 The topping in the photos is crumbled croutons made from Parmesan biscotti.
-Some other good toppings are roasted veggies, caramelized onions, or if you’re an omnivore, crumbled bacon.
+Some other good toppings are roasted veggies, or caramelized onions.
+This soup also make a great base for other creamy soups.

 Roasted Cauliflower Leek Soup

 - 2 leeks